nickassafkirk/hygge_houseplants/testing.md

 - I need to be able to contact the business easily. &check;

 *As an existing user:*+
-- I need to be able to login to my account.
+- I need to be able to login to my account. &check;
-- I need to view my past orders.
+- I need to view my past orders. &check;
-- I need to be able to logout of my account.
+- I need to be able to logout of my account. &check;

 *As a site admin:*
 - I want to be able to manage site products.